 Outside of a ship’s captain or recreational boater on the river, there is probably nobody in a better position to admire the Hudson’s seven lighthouses than an Amtrak passenger.
 Where the river meets the rails, you can gaze at these waypoints.
 These modern-day touchstones delineate your trip on the rails as they continue to aid sailors navigating the tides.

 Lighthouses date back to ancient Egypt.
 The first U.S. lighthouse was lit in 1716 in Boston Harbor, according to the U.S. Coast Guard.
 According to the Hudson River Maritime Museum in Kingston, all lighthouses in the U.S. were run by the United States Lighthouse Service from 1716-1939.
 The lighthouses — which were often home to U.S. Lighthouse Servicemen with families — were transferred to the United States Coast Guard in 1939.

 Passengers on Amtrak’s Empire Service, along the majestic Hudson River, can see the Hudson River’s historic lighthouses from the train.
 Most of these navigational markers were built to guide mariners on their round–trip journey from New York City to the Erie Canal, the 363–mile waterway that connected the Atlantic Ocean to the Great Lakes.
 The Erie Canal was completed in 1825, and the first lighthouse began operating the following year.

-The Little Red Lighthouse (Jeffrey’s Hook Lighthouse)
+The Little Red Lighthouse (Jeffery’s Hook Lighthouse)